roosta/fif/README.md

 ```
 This will color filenames(fn) with blue, line number(ln) as yellow,
 line contents(mt) as bright white, and separators(se) as white

+Check out the Environment section in the grep manual for an overview.
 </details>

 <details>